xohw/MD6-FPGA-implementation/README.md

 		9. After finishing running the program, an csv file will be created which contains the comparsion results b/w the HW and SW implementations.

+# Python Libraries

-# The libraries required to run the algorithm by a Python file (Not relevant for the GUI files where it includes it automatically)
+The libraries required to run the algorithm by a Python file as follows (Not relevant for the GUI files where it includes it automatically):

 **For MD6_CF**